Chains74/CI-MS1/README.md

 1. Downloaded and installed the Github Desktop application.
 Logged into my Github account.
 2. Installed the Github package into Atom, and connected to my Github account.
-3. Staged the changes to the sites pages using the Atom Github pakage and added the Commit message.
+3. Staged the changes to the sites pages using the Atom Github package and added the Commit message.
-4. Pushed the changes to the online repositry using Github Desktop.
+4. Pushed the changes to the online repository using Github Desktop.

 To deploy the project using Github Pages  I used the process below:

 1. Logged into my GitHub account
 2. Clicked on the link to the project repository.
 3. Clicked on the Settings link in the project repository.
-4. Scrolled down until I found the GithubPages section.
+4. Scrolled down until I found the Github Pages section.
 5. Selected Master from the Branch dropdown menu under Source and clicked Save.
 6. After a few minutes the link for the published page appeared, which is: